 For those of you that may be attempting to register for two INTS topics courses, which are listed under the same course number (see below) please be advised that you will received a duplicate error when attempting to registrar.

 Please note that this is simply an idiosyncrasy in the registration system and, happily, the Office of the Registrar can help you register for both sections if you email them (email@example.com) or stop by their office for registration assistance.
 Please be sure to include your name, DU ID number, and the course numbers, CRNs, and titles in questions.

 Your designated academic advisor is your degree director.
-While the Office of Academic and Student Affairs works closely with faculty and can assist you in navigating process and procedural questions (please contact firstname.lastname@example.org), your degree director is the most appropriate point of contact for substantive academic issues and concerns (e.g. academic advising, course planning, program statement approval, etc.).
+While the Office of Academic and Student Affairs works closely with faculty and can assist you in navigating process and procedural questions (please contact firstname.lastname@example.org), your degree director is the most appropriate point of contact for substantive academic issues and concerns (e.g. academic advising, degree requirements, course planning, program statement approval, etc.).

 For students that elect to pursue an optional certificate program, the respective certificate director will serve as your academic advisor for the certificate portion of your degree.